strawberries growing in a raised bed with a mesh cover draped over top to protect from critters and birds

 A little about growing a backyard orchard

 Sam and I have been working towards the goal of having some sort of fruit ripening year-round in our backyard.
 Creating a backyard orchard is not something that happens overnight, especially if you are like us and didn’t start out with this goal in the first place!
 We had originally wanted a simple kitchen garden on one side of our yard, while the rest was mainly grass and landscaping.
 Pivoting our entire yard into a backyard orchard and edible landscape was something that kind of took us by surprise.
 If you are lucky enough to have had this goal in mind from the very beginning, my best advice for you is to get those fruit trees in the ground as soon as possible!
-Many don’t truly start producing until years 3-4.
+Many fruit trees don’t truly start producing until years 3-4.

 Growing fruit trees from bare roots is truly cheaper and just as rewarding as buying a potted tree.
 I have covered things to consider before buying a fruit tree in a previous post, but I’d like to add that it’s really important to take note of what kind of fruit you (or your loved ones) really enjoy eating and follow that inspiration.
 Make sure you know your gardening zone, and then research what fruit trees grow well in your zone along with the ripening window!